Missing Saudi journalist once a voice of reform in kingdom

 "As of now, I would say Mohammed bin Salman is acting like Putin.
 He is imposing very selective justice," Khashoggi wrote in the Post last year after he fled the kingdom, saying he feared returning home.

 He described "dramatic" scenes of arrest of government critics accused of receiving Qatari funding.
-They included a friend of Khashoggi who was had just returned from a trip to the U.S. as part of an official Saudi delegation.
+They included a friend of Khashoggi's who had just returned from a trip to the U.S. as part of an official Saudi delegation.

 "That is how breathtakingly fast you can fall out of favor with Saudi Arabia," he wrote.